chilija92/covid-19-hospital-situation/Readme.md

 Data available: Number of patients in hospitals, in ICU and on ventilator
 Source: https://covidtracking.com/data/api

-**Albania, Austria, Belgium, Denmark, France, Hungary, Italy, Ireland,
+**Albania, Austria, Belgium, France, Hungary, Italy, Ireland,
              Portugal, Slovakia, Slovenia, Switzerland**

 Data available: Number of patients in hospitals, in ICU